North Carolina

 The Absentee Ballot Request Form can be accessed at:

-2. On paper with the English N.C.
-Absentee Ballot Request Form for 2022 (fillable PDF) or the English N.C.
-Absentee Ballot Request Form for 2022 (non-fillable print-only PDF) or the Spanish N.C.
-Absentee Ballot Request Form for 2022.
+- On paper with the 2024 N.C.
+Absentee Ballot Request Form in English or the 2024 N.C.
+Absentee Ballot Request Form in Spanish.
 The form comes with detailed instructions.
 After completing, the form must be submitted to the voter’s county board of elections in person or by mail via the U.S. Postal Service, DHL, FedEx, or UPS.

 Those who are blind or visually impaired may also request an accessible absentee ballot.
 For more information about how to request and submit an accessible absentee ballot, see https://www.ncsbe.gov/voting/help-voters-disabilities/accessible-absentee-voting.